Posts Tagged ‘cup’

 You can be notified when an exceptional bean comes to the world market, and have the opportunity to purchase shares of a bag, enough for several months.
 Peregrine will then store the green beans for you and roast and deliver them as needed on demand.

-You can serve exceptional chosen just for a wedding reception, special birthday, or business launch – freshly roasted and delivered just for your event.
+You can serve exceptional coffee chosen just for a wedding reception, special birthday, or business launch – freshly roasted and delivered just for your event.

 More about flavor